guildai/guild.ai/pages/reference/guildfile.md

     The value for `operation` types is an operation name or a regular expression pattern used match operation names.

+`config`
+: A required configuration file.

+    The value for `config` is a project-relative path to a file.

+    The file must be a supported type: JSON, YAML.

+    Guild resolves config sources by re-writing the files with the run flag values that are different from those defined in the original file.

+`module`
+: A required software library.

+    The value for `module` types is a module name.

+    Guild resolves module types by verifying that the module is available for a run.

 In addition to the type attribute, resource sources support these
 attributes: